Skills4EOSC Training Courses

 - Level: Beginner/ Intermediate

-4.5 Open Science Skills for Digital Museum Collections (under development)
+4.4 Open Science Skills for Digital Collections Curators

-Description: This course teaches data curators and scientists how to digitise museum collections and make them openly accessible.
+Description: This course teaches curators and scientists how to digitise object-based collections and make them openly accessible.
 Participants learn to apply FAIR principles, use standardised metadata, and create sustainable digital repositories.
-The training covers digitisation techniques, data visualisation, and collection management, emphasising the transformation of physical artefacts into "Open Collections".
-This course aims to enhance the accessibility and value of scientific collections for global research, bridging the gap between traditional museum practices and modern digital accessibility standards.
+The training covers from digitisation techniques and data visualisation, emphasising the transformation of physical artefacts into "Open Collections", to ethical and legal aspects of managing digital open collections.
+This course aims to enhance the accessibility and value of scientific collections for global research, bridging the gap between traditional curatorial practices and modern digital accessibility standards.

-- Who should attend: Digital curators in Galleries, Libraries, Archives and Museums (GLAMs)
+- Who should attend: Curators and scientists in Libraries, Archives and Museums (LAMs), universities and research infrastructures working with object-based digital collections.

 - Level: Beginner/ Intermediate